Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data

-\paragraph{Source-target domain selection.} In alignment with the desiderata, we carefully design seven settings, summarized in \Cref{table:overview}, to capture diverse distribution shift patterns:\\ (i) \emph{Socioeconomic and geographic diversity}: In \textbf{Settings 1-5}, we select California (CA) and New York (NY) as source domains representing wealthier states, alongside Mississippi (MS) and Nebraska (NE) to capture regions with lower income levels.
+\paragraph{Source-target domain selection.} In alignment with the desiderata, we carefully design seven settings, summarized in \Cref{table:overview}, to capture diverse distribution shift patterns:\\ (i) \emph{Geographic diversity}: In \textbf{Settings 1-5}, we select California (CA) and New York (NY) as source domains representing wealthier states, alongside Mississippi (MS) and Nebraska (NE) to capture regions with lower income levels.
 For target domains, we include other states and regions (e.g., 50 target domains for Settings 1, 2, and 4; 3 target domains for Setting 3; and 13 target domains for Setting 5).
 This selection spans a broad range of socioeconomic conditions and geographic diversity across the US.\\ (ii) \emph{Temporal diversity}: In \textbf{Setting 6}, using individuals from New York in the \texttt{ACS Public Coverage} dataset, we construct temporal shifts by considering source data from 2010 and target data from 2014, 2017, and 2021.\\ (iii) \emph{Demographic diversity}: In \textbf{Setting 7}, we sub-sample the dataset by age, focusing on individuals from California.